Webcam at Glendale Shoals

 Just before the Battle

-cavalry come to the Ironworks to have new horseshoes put
+Washington and his cavalry come to the Ironworks to have

-mine gold.
-Almost certainly men climbed over the
+and mine gold.
+Almost certainly men climbed over

-looking at trying to find gold dust in the cracks and
+the rocks you are looking at trying to find gold dust in

-mines in the vicinity.
-“Gold Mine Road” that runs
+were actual gold mines in the vicinity.
+“Gold Mine

 Not long after the gold